tewhatuora/api-standards/docs/api-development/Asynchronous APIs/02-MessageTypes.md

 #### Empty

 In this message type, the FHIR API Consumer receives an empty notification, where they will now query the FHIR server (generally using search parameters such as `_lastUpdatedAt`) to retrieve the new resources.
-This mitigates many security concerns by both removing most PHI from the notification and allows servers to consolidate authorization and authentication logic.
+This mitigates many security concerns by both removing most PHI from the notification and allows servers to consolidate authorisation and authentication logic.

 ```json
 {